BTEC Foundation Diploma Art and Design

 There will be additional costs associated with this course, these will vary depending upon which area of specialisation is undertaken.
 All art supplies, such as sketchbooks, are available to buy from the College at cost price.
 Students are also asked to contribute £15 towards the cost of materials for the end of course exhibition in the summer term.

 1. Application submitted by the end of October beginning of November (Continuing to accept applications until June/July if place are available.

-2. Portfolios should be normal be submitted the week following February half term holidays.
+2. Portfolios should normally be submitted the week following February half term holidays.
 (Late applicants will be asked to submit a portfolio as soon as possible.)

 3. Following portfolio inspection students will receive an offer by the end of February.

 4. Some students may also be invited to an interview

 5. Students should return offer slips to student services as soon as possible.

 You may also wish to consider applying for the ADFAS scholarship.